 Primary prevention uses the public health model as a guide.
 Here’s how it works: People get sick; public health seeks to determine why, and what behavior can change this outcome.
 It turns out germs are the ‘why.’
 So do we ask that only people with colds change their behavior?
 No– the public health model looks for solutions that everyone can implement to stop the spread of germs: washing your hands, sneezing into your arm, and more.
 And everyone is expected to do their part.

 At RRS, we ask everyone to do their part to end sexual violence- we ask why sexual assault occurs, and what behaviors we all can change to make a difference.
 We ask that everyone be an active bystander by standing up to bullying, aggression, street harassment, and sexism.
-Using evidence based programming, we teach young people about healthy boundaries, being safe online, being a good friend & peer, and what to do if something happens and they need help.
+Using evidence based, age-appropriate programming, we teach young people about healthy boundaries, being safe online, being a good friend & peer, and what to do if something happens and they need help.
 We teach young people about healthy communication and consent, how to critically analyze media sources that objectify women and men while simultaneously promoting violence as “sexy”, and how to recognize and combat gender stereotypes.

 We are available to provide primary prevention presentations to schools, businesses, and communities.
 For a list of our presentations, please click here.
 We are also available to help schools, businesses, and communities create policies that promote respect and equality.

 Primary prevention is about changing our social and cultural norms in order to create a safer, healthier world for all of us.